UG Course Descriptions

 This course investigates the social construction of psychological dynamics and social realities, emphasizing the role of taken-for-granted systems such as language and economics.
 Critical psychology is developed by asking how the fields and practices of psychology are socially constructed, and how psychology in turn nurtures the political environment in which it develops.
 Prerequisite: PSYC 203 or permission from instructor.
 Offered irregularly.

 An in-depth examination of the contributions of Freud (and possibly of other psychoanalysts as well), with attention to the difference between Freud's times and cultural context and our own.
 Prerequisite: PSYC 203 or permission from instructor.
 Offered irregularly.

 An in-depth exploration of major theories, concepts, and practices of humanistic and transpersonal psychology, two distinctive approaches within the human science model of psychology.
 Prerequisite: PSYC 203 or permission from instructor.
 Offered irregularly.

 PSYC 457 Independent Studies-Psychology 1 TO 3 cr.

 A tutorial course for an exceptional student who wishes to pursue a particular study with a faculty member.
 For majors only; usually those intending graduate study; advanced coursework completed.
 Permission of faculty member and either department chair or director of undergraduate programs in psychology required.

-PSYC 480 Psychology and Social Engage: A Service Learning Seminar 3 cr.
+PSYC 480 Psychology and Community Engagement: A Service Learning Seminar 3 cr.

 This advanced seminar helps students integrate their studies in psychology by exploring the interrelationship of psychology, social engagement, and service.
 The course centers on students' participation in a community service-learning project related to the field of psychology.
 Prerequiste: Senior Status, Juniors only with permission of instructor.